erincatto/box2d/docs/simulation.md

 separation.

 ### Contact Lifetime
-Contacts are created when two shape's AABBs begin to overlap.
+Contacts are created when two shape's AABBs (bounding boxes) begin to overlap.
 Sometimes collision filtering will prevent the creation of contacts.
 Contacts are destroyed with the AABBs cease to overlap.